grinnell-cs/csc151-images/_eboards/eboard16.md

 ### Other good things

-* Neverland players

 ### Upcoming work

 * Friday night: SoLA 1 post-assessment (but do it asap)
 * Sunday night: Reading for Monday's class (more on recursion)
-* Sunday night: MP4 pre-assessment due
+* Monday night: MP4 pre-assessment due
-* Monday morning: Lab writeup due (but turn it in todady)
+* Monday morning: Lab writeup due (but turn it in today)
 * Thursday night: MP4 due

 ### Friday PSA

+* You are awesome people.
+Keep yourselves well.
+* Consent is necessary.

 Notes from your graders
 -----------------------